Table of Contents_

 A motor with a high KV value that’s too small won’t be able to provide enough torque to get your bike moving, while a low Kv motor will require high voltage to get it turning at its most efficient speed range.

-Watts are a measure of power, or how much work a motor can do in a given amount of time.
+Watts is a measure of power, or how much work a motor can do in a given amount of time.
 Motors with the same output rating in watts can have different motor rpm and torque characteristics, however.
 Power equals torque times RPM, so a low torque motor spinning at a higher motor speed can have the same output as a high torque motor spinning at a lower RPM.

 Electric RC motors are often advertised by maximum power input or peak output watts.
 These are different values and may be confusing, as neither figure reflects the actual sustained performance of the motor.
 Power output will be at most about 80-95% of the input in watts.
-This figure depends on the efficiency of the motor, which in turn depends on the resistance of the motor windings, the air gap between rotor and stator, and the heat build-up in the magnets and copper wires.
+This figure depends on the efficiency of the motor, which in turn depends on the resistance of the motor windings, the air gap between the rotor and stator, and the heat build-up in the magnets and copper wires.

 The E-Bike market is expected to generate over $20 billion in global revenue between 2020 and 2023.